Updating

 1

-Download the Shell Installer package for the most recent version of OTRS CE (replace 6.0.40
+Download the Shell Installer package for the most recent version of OTRS CE (replace 6.0.40 in the example below with the appropriate version):

 curl -O https://otrscommunityedition.com/download/otrs-community-edition-6.0.40.sh